gegelati/gegelati-tutorial/docs/_pages/index.md

 The pendulum itself is a physical simulation of a weight attached to a pivot with a rigid cord, and subject to both gravity and friction.
 In this learning environment, it is possible to apply a clockwise or a counter clockwise torque to the pendulum to influence its swinging.

-As illustrated in the previous GIF, the objective of learning agent trained within this learning environment is to stabilize the pendulum in the upward position.
+As illustrated in the previous GIF, the objective of a learning agent trained within this learning environment is to stabilize the pendulum in the upward position.
 It is important to note that the maximum torque that can be applied to the pendulum is not strong enough to bring the pendulum to the upward position.
 Hence, the only way to bring the pendulum to this position is to progressively gain some momentum with accelerated swings.